LinkedSoftwareDependencies/Article-Reproducability/content/instantiation.md

 <figcaption markdown="block">
 First, a new component loader is created after which the component definitions are registered.
-Finally, a declarative component instantiation is supplied by providing the component IRI and the location at which the resource can be found.
+Finally, a declarative component instantiation is supplied by providing the component IRI.
 </figcaption>
 </figure>